Wiyot Housing

 Project Description

-In July 2023, Eureka City Council chose the Wiyot Tribe’s Dishgamu Humboldt Community Land Trust to develop two separate City-owned parking lots with affordable housing.
+In July 2023, Eureka City Council chose the Wiyot Tribe’s Dishgamu Humboldt Community Land Trust (CLT) to develop two separate City-owned parking lots with affordable housing.
 One lot is located at the northwest corner of 6th and L, adjacent to Eureka City Hall, and the other lot is located at the northwest corner of 5th and D, adjacent to the vacant lot where the Lloyd building was recently demolished.

 The Wiyot Tribe’s initial conceptual plans propose 93 dwelling units total across the two sites: